Library of Congress

-The Library of Congress (LOC) is a research library in Washington, D.C. that serves as the library of the U.S. Congress and the de facto national library of the United States.
-Founded in 1800, the library is the United States's oldest federal cultural institution.
-The library is housed in three buildings in the Capitol Hill area of Washington.
-The Library also maintains a conservation center in Culpeper, Virginia.
-The library's functions are overseen by the Librarian of Congress, and its buildings are maintained by the Architect of the Capitol.
-The Library of Congress is one of the largest libraries in the world.
-Its collections contain approximately 173 million items, and it has more than 3,000 employees.
-Its "collections are universal, not limited by subject, format, or national boundary, and include research materials from all parts of the world and in more than 470 languages."
+The Library of Congress (LC or sometimes LOC) is a research library in Washington, D.C., serving as the library and research service for the United States Congress and the de facto national library of the United States.
+It also administers copyright law through the United States Copyright Office, and it houses the Congressional Research Service.

+Founded in 1800, the Library of Congress is the oldest federal cultural institution in the United States.
+It is housed in three buildings on Capitol Hill, adjacent to the United States Capitol, along with the National Audio-Visual Conservation Center in Culpeper, Virginia, and additional storage facilities at Fort George G. Meade and Cabin Branch in Hyattsville, Maryland.
+The library's functions are overseen by the librarian of Congress, and its buildings are maintained by the architect of the Capitol.
+The LC is one of the largest libraries in the world, containing approximately 173 million items and employing over 3,000 staff.
+Its collections are "universal, not limited by subject, format, or national boundary, and include research materials from all parts of the world and in more than 470 languages".